GlassToeStudio/UnityGlobalTextSystem/README.md

 If contributing, be sure to have `git` installed.

 ### Installing

-To use the projet, all you need is to [Download the latest release](https://github.com/GlassToeStudio/Unity-Set-Global-UI-Text-Font/releases) and import the package into your Unity project.
+To use the project, all you need is to [Download the latest release](https://github.com/GlassToeStudio/Unity-Set-Global-UI-Text-Font/releases) and import the package into your Unity project.

-Alternatly you can Clone the repo using:
+Alternately you can Clone the repo using:

     git clone https://github.com/GlassToeStudio/Unity-Set-Global-UI-Text-Font.git

 ## Contributing

 Open source repo!.
-Fell free to create a fork and make contributions!
+Feel free to create a fork and make contributions!

 ## Authors

 * **GlassToeStudio** [Glass Toe Studio](http://www.glasstoestudio.weebly.com)

 ## License